Shubhamgandhi91/Shubhamgandhi91/README.md

 - 👋 Hi, I’m Shubham Gandhi
-- 👀 I’m interested in Web Development.
+- 👀 I’m interested in Web and Software Development.
 - 🌱 I’m currently learning JAVA and Web Development
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me @nietshubham@gmail.com